What is juvenile polyposis syndrome?

 It is estimated that between 1 in 16,000 and 1 in 100,000 people has JPS.

 How is JPS diagnosed?

 It is likely that there are other genes associated with JPS that have not yet been identified, so a blood test result that comes back as “negative”, meaning a gene mutation cannot be found, does not necessarily mean that a person does not have JPS.
-Therefore, meeting with a health professional who specializes in genetics, such as a genetic counselor or medical geneticist, a doctor with training in genetic diseases and conditions, is recommended for people who have a family history or symptoms that suggests JPS.
+Therefore, meeting with a health professional who specializes in genetic diseases and conditions is recommended for people who have a family history or symptoms that suggests JPS.

 What are the estimated cancer risks associated with JPS?

 People with JPS are considered to be at an increased risk for colorectal, stomach, small intestine, and pancreatic cancers.
 The overall estimated cancer risk associated with JPS is between 9% to 50%, but the risks for each specific type of cancer have not been determined.

 Individuals who carry a hereditary mutation in the gene SMAD4 are at risk for Hereditary Hemorrhagic Telangiectasia (HHT).
 Individuals with HHT often suffer from nosebleeds and are at risk for aneurysms and arteriovenous malformations (AVMs) in the brain and lungs.

 It is important to discuss with your doctor the following screening options, as each person is different: